Denison Dam: History

 Completed in 1943 primarily as a flood control project, it was at the time the "largest rolled-earth fill dam in the world".
 Only five times has the lake reached the dam's spillway at a height of 640 ft above sea level: 1957, 1990, 2007, and twice in 2015.
-It takes its name from Denison, Texas, just downriver from the damface.
+It takes its name from Denison, Texas, just downriver from the dam face.

 Denison Dam contains a total of 18.8 million cubic yards (14,000,000 m³) of rolled-earth fill.
 It produces roughly 250,000 megawatt hours of electricity per year, while Lake Texoma provides nearly 125,000 acre.ft of water storage for local communities under five permanent contracts.

 In addition to two federally managed wildlife-refuge areas, Denison Dam has made possible 47 recreational areas managed by the U.S. Army Corps of Engineers, two state parks -- one in Oklahoma and one in Texas -- as well as 80000 acre of open public land used for hunting.

 [...]
 General Lucius D. Clay was the principal manager of the project.

 Oklahoma State Highway 91 and, to a lesser extent, Texas State Highway 91 cross over the dam.